 The remarkable tale of Alex Virot, the tragic Tintin of the Tour de France

-Sixty years after his death, and with the circumstances of his tragic demise more relevant than ever, we remember a forgotten legend.
+Sixty-one years after his death, and with the circumstances of his tragic demise more relevant than ever, we remember a forgotten legend.
 An artist and adventurer who flew planes and crossed oceans; an intrepid reporter who rubbed shoulders with presidents, kings, popes and dictators; a pioneering broadcaster who brought the Tour to life, and in doing so, paid with his own.

 " The motorbike started to accelerate.
 Then, about fifty metres in front of me, lost its balance on the gravel and started zigzagging as the driver fought to keep it upright.
 It hit a barrier, then another, then flew into emptiness.
 I saw two sets of legs in the air and shoes flying off.
 Never in my life will I forget it."